After earning this badge, you will be able to

 - Innovating Pedagogy - January 2019 document

 READ the table of contents of the 2010 Horizon Report to gain some perspective.
 Notice the time-to-adoption threshold for augmented reality.

 FIND at least one article, video, or website that relates one of the highlighted trends, technologies or practices to your discipline in some way.

 From hype to adoption

 Gartner's "Hype Cycle for Emerging Technologies" charts visibility/adoption over time.
 The cycle (it's really a curve) starts with over-enthusiasm and moves through disillusionment to productivity.
 See the image at right.

-- READ the Wikipedia entry and take a quick look at the August 2016 image.
+- READ the Wikipedia entry and take a quick look at the August 2016 image or the 2018 image.
 Each technology is coded with a color indicating the pace of adoption.

 - STUDY this multi-year view.
 Several specific technologies are highlighted in different colors.
 Follow them across the years and see how each progresses at a different pace.